eclipse-ecal/ecal-gpsd-client/README.md

 The project does not provide any driver, but instead it uses the Linux opensource tool gpsd (gps-daemon) which contains drivers for any GPS device like for e.g Ublox or built-in GPS cards.
 [Here](https://gpsd.gitlab.io/gpsd/hardware.html) you can find a list of compatible receivers.

-Given the fact that gpsd is widespread, the `gpsd2ecal` will have the same "covarage", with no other dependencies involved.
+Given the fact that gpsd is widespread, the `gpsd2ecal` will have the same "coverage", with no other dependencies involved.

 Also, `gpsd2ecal` is designed in a way that provides a lot of flexibility to extend it and adapt it to the user needs.
 This means that one could implement custom messages within `gpsd2ecal` just by: